kylep/kyle.pericak.com/content/posts/python/python-cheat-sheet.md

 # Pylint Ignore Comments

 I can never remember the syntax to ignore certain pylint warnings.
-Yeah you can turn them off everywhere but usually I just want to ignore a certain occurence.
+Yeah you can turn them off everywhere but usually I just want to ignore a certain occurrence.

 ```python
 # - This file is a mess and I don't want pylint here: